Stock indexes

 We are interested in pursuing diversification to the point of making our portfolio free, to the greatest possible extent, of avoidable risks such as one individual company or sector going down.
 One criteria for obtaining such diversification, in what regards to U.S. large-capitalization companies (these are, big companies or, as investors say, large-caps) is using the same proportion as recognized stock-market indexes such as the Dow Jones Industrial Average (DJIA) or the Standard and Poor's 500 (S&P500).
-These indexes were created for calculating measures that represent the whole of the stock market or, in this case, of the universe of large-cap companies.
-They are aggregate values resultant from the combination of many stock, each one in a proportion defined by their market value or by other similar criteria, depending on the index.
+An important advantage of these passively-managed funds is the fact that their commisions are generally very low, because their managers are free from the task of studying and selecting company stock.

-The original intent of stock-market indexes was to provide a means for quantifying ups and downs of the portion of the stock market they represent.
-For example, if the DJIA goes up a 0.8%, one may as well say that large-cap companies went up a 0.8%.
-Thus, when the index was defined, they cared to use an assignment that takes all that stock into account, in proper proportions.
-This work can be utilized for the composition of funds too.
+The original intent of stock-market indexes was to provide a means for quantifying ups and downs of the segment they represent.
+For example, if the DJIA goes up a 0.8%, one may as well say that large-cap, US companies went up a 0.8%.
+Thus, when the index was defined, they cared to use an assignment that takes all of that stock into account, in proper proportions.
+This work can also be utilized for the composition of diversified funds.
 Actually, although the DJIA is the most-widely known index, it is not used for the composition of funds, because it includes only 30 companies.
 The S&P500, which lists 500, provides better diversification and has more acceptance among the experts.

 There are other indexes for other universes of stock, some are more accepted than others.
 For example, there is the Russell 2000 for small-cap U.S. companies, Wilshire 5000 for the whole of the US market, the NASDAQ-100 for companies listed in the NASDAQ stock exchange (many are related to technology), the FTSE 100 (Footsie) for British large-caps, NIKKEI for Japanese and lots more.

-Index funds
+Index Funds

 The underlying assets of index funds are traded infrequently, only at index updates, which occur to adapt to the evolution of companies, as some grow more than others.
 This results in lower fees and greater tax efficiency, as we shall later explain.
 Thus, index funds are great instruments for the diversified buy&hold investor.

-« Bonds, Money-Market Instruments and Other Underlying Assets | TOC | Asset Allocation Overview »
+« Bonds, Money-Market Instruments and Other Underlying Assets | Stock Investing Guide | Asset Allocation Overview » |